azhenxuan/help/README.md

 to waste my time*.
 6. As a **Student**, I want to *provide feedback on help sessions*, so I can *get better help from Profs and TAs next time*.

-## Progress and Milestone 3 Plans
-### Features completed this sprint
-1. Core feature 1 to 5 has been established
-2. Debugged many web app display issues

-### Features to be completed by next sprint

 ## Project Log
 [Link to Google Sheets](https://docs.google.com/spreadsheets/d/1irWFqA-WFoaXJmSb0RhwxuIm9TfVC-xpZLDoqmZmDJ4/edit?usp=sharing)